Preparing for the HAT

 How is the HAT structured?

 From autumn 2018, the HAT will feature one question only, based on an extract from a primary source, to be answered in one hour.
 The question will follow the format and mark scheme of Question 3 of past papers, of which the Oxford History site contains an archive for further reference.

 How should I prepare for the HAT?

-- Candidates should look at past papers and mark schemes to familiarise themselves with the nature of the HAT.
-It is advisable to sit at least one past paper under timed examination conditions to get a feel for the pace required.
+- Candidates should look at Question 3 of past papers, and ideally mark schemes, to familiarise themselves with the format.
+It is advisable to sit at least one past paper under timed examination conditions, to get a feel for the pace required.

 - DK, The History Book (DK Big Ideas)

 - Philip Parker, World History (DK Eyewitness Companions)